 Begin evaluating the property listing markets near your home.
 Can you afford the rental type you want in your most desired area?
-If no, then consider surrounding areas or even further out if affordability is genuinely problematic.
+If no, consider surrounding areas or even further if affordability is genuinely problematic.

 Another strategy is to target smaller niches in your overall market.
-For example, consider a different type of home, e.g. condominiums, mobile homes, and tax liens.
+For example, consider a different type of home, e.g., condominiums, mobile homes, and tax liens.